OVERVIEW

 SYMPTOMS

-Vaginal cancer does not show clear symptoms.
+This disease does not show clear symptoms.
 That is why it is also known as the silent killer as it is often discovered through smear test or cervical screening.
 However, common symptoms of cancer in the reproductive system can also be associated to vaginal cancer.
-Vaginal cancer symptoms include a bloody discharge and vaginal bleeding during sexual intercourse, vaginal bleeding after menopause, pain during sexual intercourse, bloody urine, frequent urination, pelvic pain, unusual vaginal discharge, a mass felt, constipation, and pain in the rectum.
+Symptoms of this disease include a bloody discharge and vaginal bleeding during sexual intercourse, vaginal bleeding after menopause, pain during sexual intercourse, bloody urine, frequent urination, pelvic pain, unusual vaginal discharge, a mass felt, constipation, and pain in the rectum.

-A woman who has had a hysterectomy has a chance of getting a vaginal cancer.
-And since symptoms of vaginal cancer are almost similar to other medical conditions, it is best to consult a doctor for early diagnosis.
+A woman who has had a hysterectomy has a chance of getting vaginal cancer.
+And since symptoms of this disease are almost similar to other medical conditions, it is best to consult a doctor for early diagnosis.

 RISK FACTORS

-Like most cancers, the actual cause of vaginal cancer is also unknown.
-But according to research, vaginal cancer is not infectious; therefore, it is not a contagious disease.
-Scientist made a research and identified some risk factors that can lead to vaginal cancer.
+Like most cancers, the actual cause of this disease is also unknown.
+But according to research, this disease is not infectious; therefore, it is not a contagious disease.
+Scientist made a research and identified some risk factors that can lead to this disease.
 Here are some of them:

 - Women at the age of 30 or younger